bnb-chain/bnb-chain.github.io/docs/validator/node-maintenance.md

 # Node Maintainence

 ### Peer Discovery
 The bootstrap nodes will be enhanced in the short future.
 So far, a discovery http service will provide some stable public p2p peers for syncing.
 Please visit https://api.binance.org/v1/discovery/peers to get dynamic peer info.
 You can append the peer info to the `StaticNodes` in the config.toml to enhance the networking of the full nodes.
-To avoid crowded networking, the discovery service will change the peer info from time to time, try fetch new ones if the connected peers of full node are too few.
+To avoid crowded networking, the discovery service will change the peer info from time to time and try fetch new ones if the connected peers of full node are too few.

 ### Binary
 All the clients are suggested to upgrade to the latest release.
 The [latest version](https://github.com/binance-chain/bsc/releases/latest) is supposed to be more stable and get better performance.